ladybirdweb/faveo-testing-tools/README.md

-# faveo-testing-tools
+# Faveo Testing Tools

-Faveo Testing Tools - Here are tools that will help you run different script for troubleshooting issues while using Faveo
+These tools that will help you troubleshoote issues while using Faveo

-# This tool is used to test the following tests:-
+# This tool is used to run following tests
-  1. Installation Requirements
-  2. Incoming Mails
-  3. Outgoing Mails
-  4. Phpinfo
+  1. <strong>Incoming Mails</strong> - Test incoming email setting, if the required ports are open and settings are configured to read email
+  2. <strong>Outgoing Mails</strong> - Test outgoing email setting, if the required ports are open and settings are configured to send email
+  3. <strong>Phpinfo</strong> - To see your server php version and which all extensions are enabled

+You can also use <a href="https://github.com/ladybirdweb/faveo-probe">Faveo Probe</a> to check if your system requirement meets the criteria to run faveo

+PS: if any of these test fail, you need to check your server configuration.
+There can be various reasons for these test to fail which will be difficult to cover here.